Altvater Paisios vom Berg Athos

 “Kindness softens and opens up the heart, as oil opens a rusty lock.

+“Those who come close to people in pain naturally draw near to God, because God is always by the side of His children who are in pain.
 “When someone gives his heart to God, then the mind of this man is also seized by the love of God.
 He is indifferent towards worldly things and continually thinks about the Heavenly Father, and being divinely in love, he glorifies his Creator day and night like an angel.”

 “Ask for repentance in your prayer and nothing else, neither for divine lights, nor miracles, nor prophecies, nor spiritual gifts—nothing but repentance.
 Repentance will bring you humility, humility will bring you the Grace of God, and God will have in His Grace everything you need for your salvation, or anything you might need to help another soul.